Nundah

 Nundah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects that may impact the area.
-Notable ones include Danby Lane - Nundah Village, Danby Lane, Clayfield Development Aggregate, and Clayfield Villagio Shopping Centre Revitalisation.
-The following list details those likely to be most relevant.
+Twenty-two infrastructure projects identified by AreaSearch could significantly affect a region's performance.
+Notable initiatives include Danby Lane - Nundah Village, Danby Lane itself, Clayfield Development Aggregate, and Clayfield Villagio Shopping Centre Revitalisation.
+The following details projects expected to have the greatest impact.

 Professional plan users can use the search below to filter and access additional projects.